Information about community hubs in North Lincolnshire.

 Our community hubs

-Based throughout North Lincolnshire, Community Hubs make it easier for residents to access information, advice and support and participate in activities to improve their health and wellbeing.
+Our community hubs are based throughout North Lincolnshire.
+They make it easier for residents to access information, advice and support, and take part in activities to improve their health and wellbeing.

-Open to everyone, the hub spaces are a central point in the community with support and activities for all; young and old.
+The hub spaces are open to everyone.
+They are a central point in the community with support and activities for all – young and old.

 The aim of the hubs is to:

 - improve health and wellbeing and outcomes for local people

 - develop skills and employability for residents, with a clear path to skilled jobs

 - reduce social isolation by connecting residents to activities and services in the community